Contact us: +61 8 8303 0961

 On 17 October 2022, the Australian, state and territory governments released the National Plan to End Violence against Women and Children 2022–2032 (National Plan).

-The National Plan is the overarching national policy framework that will guide actions towards ending violence against women and children over the next 10 years.
+The National Plan will guide actions towards ending violence against women and children over the next 10 years.

-It highlights how all parts of society, including governments, businesses and workplaces, media, schools and educational institutions, the family, domestic and sexual violence sector, communities and all individuals, must work together to achieve the shared vision of ending gender-based violence in one generation.
+It highlights how all parts of society must work together to achieve the shared vision of ending gender-based violence in one generation.

 Read the National Plan to End Violence against Women and Children 2022–2032.